-Listed as one of the Ten best Dive sites on earth, Similan Islands diving is quite simply the best diving Thailand has to offer.
+Listed as one of the Ten best Dive sites on earth, Similan diving is quite simply the best dive region Thailand has to offer.
 Famous for huge rocky dropoffs on the Western side, long coral reefs on the East side, and everything in between!

 Similan Islands Diving